Tax on Private Pensions (AKA, Defined Contribution or Money Purchase pensions)

 Final Salary pension scheme – provided by a calculation which the scheme itself completes.
 We call this calculation “commutation”.

 A personal or individual pension – Usually 25% of the fund value at the point of “crystallisation”.
-Be aware however, some older schemes may have “protected tax-free cash” which will allow more than the standard 25% to be drawn tax-free.
-The “enhanced” or “protected” tax free cash could be anything above 25%, including even 100%!
+Crystallisation means when you draw it out.
+Be aware however, some older schemes may have “protected tax-free cash” which will allow you more than the standard 25% to be drawn tax-free.
+The “enhanced” or “protected” tax free cash could be anything above 25%, including even 100% in very rare cases!

 As the name suggests, these payments of tax-free cash (within the Lifetime Allowance) are paid tax-free